 Alcohol-related brain damage (or ARBD) is a disorder caused by overconsumption of alcohol over a long period of time.
 This excessive consumption can lead to many forms of dementia, including Alzheimer’s.

 6. Over 16 Million Americans Are Caregivers for Alzheimer’s Patients

 These unpaid caregivers account for 83 percent of the help given to older adults.
 They provide 18.4 billion hours of care, for a value of more than $230 billion.
 This can take a huge toll on caregivers.
 If you’re caring for someone in the grip of dementia, know that you are not alone.
 There are resources and support available to help.

 Additionally, getting an Alzheimer’s patient to a normal doctor’s office or clinic in the case of an urgent medical need can be hugely challenging.
 Instead, why not call in expert help from the clinical team at DispatchHealth?
-They’ll meet you at your home, provide any of the services you could get from your local urgent care center, and help your loved one feel more comfortable in familiar surroundings.
+They’ll meet you at your home, provide nearly any of the services you could get from your local emergency room, and help your loved one feel more comfortable in familiar surroundings.